Cummings Grant Recipients

 2021 Grantee Collage

-To date, Cummings Foundation has awarded more than $500 million in grants to nonprofits based in greater Boston.
+To date, Cummings Foundation has awarded nearly $600 million in grants to nonprofits based in greater Boston.
 It seeks to provide vital funding to mostly local charities that are working to improve the lives of community members through education, healthcare, human services, and social justice programs.

 Below this box are earlier grants awarded by the Foundation since 2012, when its formal grant-making programs began.
-Total grants awarded by Cummings Foundation (and immediate affiliates) within Northeastern Massachusetts now total $500 million.
+Total grants awarded by Cummings Foundation (and immediate affiliates) within Eastern Massachusetts now total nearly $600 million.

 Acton